 Start by preparing your vegetables, so they’re ready to use when you need them.
 I just happened to go to an Asian market the day before, so I picked up this Japanese yam, baby bok choy, limes, cilantro, and a red onion.
 Read through the intro if you need ideas for alternate vegetables.

 Peel and dice the yam (or sweet potato, either will work), thinly slice the red onion, cut the limes into wedges, and cut the bok choy into strips.
-Try to keep the stalk end and the leafy green ends separate, as you’ll add them to the soup at different times.
+Try to keep the stalk end and the leafy green ends separate, as you’ll add them to the Thai Curry Vegetable Soup at different times.

 You’ll also want to mince two cloves of garlic and grate about 1 Tbsp fresh ginger.
 It’s important to note that Thai red curry paste is VERY different from the curry powder that is used in Indian cuisine.
 This one is basically a mix of red chiles, garlic, galangal (similar to ginger), lemongrass, and a few other spices.
 If you want to make this soup EXTRA easy, skip the garlic and ginger, and just add more of the Thai red curry paste. ;)